dhwanshah21/REST-API-Calling-Project/README.md

 Currency module shows the selected country's conversion rate from 1 USD.
 (Responsive) <br>
 Norris module is basically just showing up new jokes on Click. <br>

-In addition to it, also separated the modules with giving proper routes. (react-router-dom) <br>
+In addition to it, also separated the modules with giving proper routes. (react-router-dom)

-##Technologies Used :
+## Technologies Used :

 React.js, Node.js, JavaScript, HTML, CSS, react-router-dom, axios, fetch, RESTful API calling

-#BUILD INSTRUCTIONS
-You need to run both express and react
-- Run express:  node server.json
-- Run react: npm start

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Getting Started

+1. Unzip the solution.
+2. Run `yarn` to install the dependencies.
+3. Run `yarn start` or `npm start` to run the app and go to http://localhost:3000/ to view. <br> I have tested it on chrome browser.

 ## Available Scripts